 Subtitles and Transcript

-1:52 Now, there's a reason why this test hasn't been updated in over six decades, and that's because, when we're looking for pancreatic cancer, we're looking at your bloodstream, which is already abundant in all these tons and tons of protein, and you're looking for this miniscule difference in this tiny amount of protein, just this one protein.
+1:53 Now, there's a reason why this test hasn't been updated in over six decades.
+And that's because when we're looking for pancreatic cancer, we're looking at your bloodstream, which is already abundant in all these tons and tons of protein, and you're looking for this miniscule difference in this tiny amount of protein.
+Just this one protein.
 That's next to impossible.

-2:14 However, undeterred due to my teenage optimism -- (Applause) — I went online to a teenager's two best friends, Google and Wikipedia.
+2:15 However, undeterred due to my teenage optimism -- (Laughter) (Applause) I went online to a teenager's two best friends, Google and Wikipedia.
 I got everything for my homework from those two sources.
-And what I had found was an article that listed a database of over 8,000 different proteins that are found when you have pancreatic cancer.
-So I decided to go and make it my new mission to go through all these proteins and see which ones could serve as a biomarker for pancreatic cancer.
-And to make it a bit simpler for myself, I decided to map out a scientific criteria.
-And here it is.
-Essentially first, the protein would have to be found in all pancreatic cancers at high levels in the bloodstream in the earliest stages, but also only in cancer.
+(Laughter) And what I had found was an article that listed a database of over 8,000 different proteins that are found when you have pancreatic cancer.
+So, I decided to go and make it my new mission to go through all these proteins, and see which ones could serve as a bio-marker for pancreatic cancer.
+And to make it a bit simpler for myself, I decided to map out scientific criteria, and here it is.
+Essentially, first, the protein would have to be found in all pancreatic cancers, at high levels in the bloodstream, in the earliest stages, but also only in cancer.

-3:39 So now that I'd found a reliable protein I could detect, I then shifted my focus to actually detecting that protein, and, thus, pancreatic cancer.
-Now, my breakthrough came in a very unlikely place, possibly the most unlikely place for innovation: my high school biology class, the absolute stifler of innovation.
+3:40 So now that I'd found a reliable protein I could detect, I then shifted my focus to actually detecting that protein, and thus, pancreatic cancer.
+Now, my breakthrough came in a very unlikely place, possibly the most unlikely place for innovation -- my high school biology class, the absolute stifler of innovation.

-4:04 And I had snuck in this article on these things called carbon nanotubes, and that's just a long, thin pipe of carbon that's an atom thick and one 50 thousandth the diameter of your hair.
+4:05 And I had snuck in this article on these things called carbon nanotubes, and that's just a long, thin pipe of carbon that's an atom thick, and one 50,000th the diameter of your hair.
 And despite their extremely small sizes, they have these incredible properties.
 They're kind of like the superheroes of material science.
-And while I was sneakily reading this article under my desk in my biology class, we were supposed to be paying attention to these other kind of cool molecules called antibodies.
+And while I was sneakily reading this article under my desk in my biology class, we were supposed to be paying attention to these other kind of cool molecules, called antibodies.
 And these are pretty cool because they only react with one specific protein, but they're not nearly as interesting as carbon nanotubes.
 And so then, I was sitting in class, and suddenly it hit me: I could combine what I was reading about, carbon nanotubes, with what I was supposed to be thinking about, antibodies.
-Essentially, I could weave a bunch of these antibodies into a network of carbon nanotubes such that you have a network that only reacts with one protein, but also, due to the properties of these nanotubes, it would change its electrical properties based on the amount of protein present.
+Essentially, I could weave a bunch of these antibodies into a network of carbon nanotubes, such that you have a network that only reacts with one protein, but also, due to the properties of these nanotubes, it will change its electrical properties, based on the amount of protein present.

 5:07 However, there's a catch.
-These networks of carbon nanotubes are extremely flimsy, and since they're so delicate, they need to be supported.
+These networks of carbon nanotubes are extremely flimsy.
+And since they're so delicate, they need to be supported.
 So that's why I chose to use paper.
 Making a cancer sensor out of paper is about as simple as making chocolate chip cookies, which I love.
-You start with some water, pour in some nanotubes, add antibodies, mix it up, take some paper, dip it, dry it, and you can detect cancer.
+(Laughs) You start with some water, pour in some nanotubes, add antibodies, mix it up, take some paper, dip it, dry it, and you can detect cancer.

 6:24 Then reality took hold, and over the course of a month, I got 199 rejections out of those 200 emails.
 One professor even went through my entire procedure, painstakingly -- I'm not really sure where he got all this time -- and he went through and said why each and every step was like the worst mistake I could ever make.
 Clearly, the professors did not have as high of an opinion of my work as I did.

-6:50 However, there was a silver lining.
+6:51 However, there is a silver lining.
 One professor said, "Maybe I might be able to help you, kid."
-So I went in that direction.
+So, I went in that direction.

 7:02 As you can never say no to a kid.

-7:43 However, subjecting myself to that interrogation, I answered all of their questions, and I guessed on quite a few but I got them right, and I finally landed the lab space I needed.
+7:43 However, subjecting myself to that interrogation -- I answered all their questions, and I guessed on quite a few but I got them right -- and I finally landed the lab space I needed.

 7:54 But it was shortly afterwards that I discovered my once brilliant procedure had something like a million holes in it, and over the course of seven months, I painstakingly filled each and every one of those holes.

-8:33 One of the best parts of the sensor, though, is that it has close to 100 percent accuracy, and can detect the cancer in the earliest stages when someone has close to 100 percent chance of survival.
-And so in the next two to five years, this sensor could potentially lift for pancreatic cancer survival rates from a dismal 5.5 percent to close to 100 percent, and it would do similar for ovarian and lung cancer.
+8:33 One of the best parts of the sensor, though, is that it has close to 100 percent accuracy, and can detect the cancer in the earliest stages, when someone has close to 100 percent chance of survival.
+And so in the next two to five years, this sensor could potentially lift the pancreatic cancer survival rates from a dismal 5.5 percent, to close to 100 percent, and it would do similar for ovarian and lung cancer.

-8:56 But it wouldn't stop there.
-By switching out that antibody, you can look at a different protein, thus, a different disease, potentially any disease in the entire world.
-So that ranges from heart disease to malaria, HIV, AIDS, as well as other forms of cancer -- anything.
+8:57 But it wouldn't stop there.
+By switching out that antibody, you can look at a different protein, thus, a different disease -- potentially any disease in the entire world.
+So that ranges from heart disease, to malaria, HIV, AIDS, as well as other forms of cancer -- anything.

-9:15 And so hopefully one day we can all have that one extra uncle, that one mother, that one brother, sister, we can have that one more family member to love, and that our hearts will be rid of that one disease burden that comes from pancreatic, ovarian and lung cancer, and potentially any disease, that through the Internet anything is possible.
+9:15 And so, hopefully one day, we can all have that one extra uncle, that one mother, that one brother, sister, we can have that one more family member to love.
+And that our hearts will be rid of that one disease burden that comes from pancreatic, ovarian and lung cancer, and potentially any disease.
+But through the Internet, anything is possible.
 Theories can be shared, and you don't have to be a professor with multiple degrees to have your ideas valued.
-It's a neutral space, where what you look like, age or gender, it doesn't matter.
+It's a neutral space, where what you look like, age or gender -- it doesn't matter.
 It's just your ideas that count.
-For me, it's all about looking at the Internet in an entirely new way to realize that there's so much more to it than just posting duck-face pictures of yourself online.
-You could be changing the world.
+For me, it's all about looking at the Internet in an entirely new way, to realize that there's so much more to it than just posting duck-face pictures of yourself online.
+(Laughter) You could be changing the world.

 10:18 Thank you.